 Make sure to wave as the train passes by!

 The Rossio Square Christmas Market is actually an Advent market leading up to Christmas.
-The specific dates vary each year.
-Usually, Rossio opens its iconic market in mid to late November and closes before Christmas Day.
+Usually, Rossio opens its iconic market in mid to late November and closes before Christmas Day, when Advent has concluded.

 With free admission, everyone will enjoy the festive atmosphere and live entertainment.